 For starters, there are two types of Google Ads: search ads, which appear at the top of Google search results, and display ads that appear on websites and in YouTube videos.

 Both types of ads have different formatting, targeting, and bidding options.
 Search engine ads, for example, are primarily based on keywords.
 Advertisers bid on the keywords they want to rank for, and each time someone clicks on their ad, the advertiser is charged their cost per click (CPC) bid.

 Nevertheless, your CPC bid does not fully determine where your ad appears on Google.
 The platform multiplies your CPC bid by what’s called a ‘Quality Score’ to decide your ad rank.
 Your Quality Score is based on the relevance of your ad, keywords, and landing page, along with past advertising performance.

 While these three components – keyword, CPC bid, and quality score – largely determine who sees your ad, Google also allows you to target certain demographics to more accurately reach your target market.

-Example: When HEM Googled ‘summer Spanish course,’ this is what we got – but the results may be different if you search that keyword.
+Example: When HEM Googled ‘business management diploma Toronto,’ this is what we got – but the results may be different if you search that keyword.

 After you’ve made a search inquiry, you’ll probably click on a website.
 There, you will likely see the second type of Google Ads: display ads.
-These banner ads are interspersed on websites that are part of the Google Display Network – a network which includes practically every site that supports advertisements.
+These banner ads are interspersed on websites that are part of the Google Display Network – a network which includes thousands of websites worldwide.